trevorkirpaul/TKcomputers/README.md

 The admin features needed for handeling db actions are now set up and I can start building the customer facing portion of the site.
 My goal was to at least re-use some of the code from the admin side, like the pre-built form.
 I can definitely use that for a customer feature of 'create your own pc' to buy.

 I'm painting in broad strokes from now on and I'll reafactor once a mvp is achieved.

+### Dec 21st, 2017

+I ran into a few roadblocks and I made sure to focus on fixing the issues (underlying in this case).
+This has to do with correctly taking the state from redux and moving it into local state.
+This is basically just the basics of how I choose to deal with spreading objects and objects in general.
+Solving these issues took a little time but this entire session really helped me think more about correctly moving data.

+I've been having a lot of issues with trying to access data from props that don't exist.
+I didn't realize it at the time but now I know that I've been spreading objects too earlier for some props in the reduz store state.

+Whiles that was definitely worth my time spent on it, I also changed how the PreBuiltCreator form stores each computer part (frontend and backend).
+Originally I was only saving the objectID of each computer part but I've changed it to store an object for each part.
+This way I have easier access to data the customer would need immediatley, like price for example.
+This might makes the process of displaying the computer details much easier.

+I do have some issues with redux-form that I need to fix.
+The validation is still not even working at all and there's a error where if the user goes back to the first page, all teh form values disappear from the screen.
+The strange thing is that the values are still active and stored in redux state.

+I still have much to do but spending time on issues like this are definitely worth my time.